exakat/exakat/docs/Reports.rst

 + 'dump_timestamp' : this is a timmestamp taken when the dump was build
 + 'dump_serial'    : this is a serial number, based on the previous audit, and incremented by one.
 This is handy to keep the values in sequence
-+ 'dump_id'        : this is a unique random id, which helps distinguish audits which may have inconsistence between serial or timestamp.
++ 'dump_id'        : this is a unique random id, which helps distinguish audits which may have inconsistency between serial or timestamp.

 This report provides a 'history.sqlite' database.
 The following tables are inventoried :